-Dust Deposition rates are calculated and compared annually to previous monitoring results to assess trends and the long-lived radionuclides in the 238U decay chain and are utilised for ERICA assessments.
+To assess the impacts to NHB, the quantity of long-lived radionuclides in the 238U decay chain that have deposited into the environment must be determined.
+To achieve sufficient sample mass to measure the radionuclide concentrations, the deposition samples are collected (usually monthly or quarterly depending upon access and quantity of material collected), and composited for 12 months prior to final radionuclide analysis.
 Radionuclide analysis is done using standard analytical techniques at the Olympic Dam laboratory (or at a recognised external laboratory).
 The laboratory will report results as 'total dust deposited' (in grams) and 'radionuclides deposited' (in Bq for each of the long-lived radionuclides).
 The deposition rate is then determined by dividing the quantity deposited by the collection area of the gauge and the sampling time, to give a final deposition rate in units of g/m2/year or Bq/m2/year.